janelia-python/modular_client_python/README.md

-python_remote_device
+modular_device_python
 =====================

-This Python package (remote\_device) creates a class named RemoteDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available remote devices in Linux, Windows, and Mac OS
+This Python package (modular\_device) creates a class named ModularDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available modular devices in Linux, Windows, and Mac OS
-X. This class automatically creates methods from available functions reported by the remote device when it is running the appropriate firmware.
+X. This class automatically creates methods from available functions reported by the modular device when it is running the appropriate firmware.

 Authors: